Who We Are

 janhavi.sahasrabudhe@cchmc.org

 Janhavi is from Cincinnati, Ohio and received her B.S. in Neuroscience from the Ohio State University in 2022.
 She received her M.Sc. in 2024 from Université Paris Cité, where she studied the molecular genetics of circadian rhythms in Drosophila melanogaster.
 In the Gokhale Lab, Janhavi’s goal is to gain relevant research experience in virology and immunology to eventually pursue doctoral studies in her combined research areas of interest.
-Outside of the lab, Janhavi enjoys participating in the performing arts, visiting museums, learning languages, and supporting Tottenham Hotspurs (BOOO! - Nandan’s note on the last point).

 BRANDON MICHALIDES, M.S.